raghavtalwar/Red-Team-Operations/10 - Lateral Movement (TA0008)/Pivoting & Redirection.md

 Challenge 4: Something is beaconing to ip 10.112.3.199 pivot on port 58671, Can you tunnel it back?

 ### Overview
+You will now SSH to the first pivot but this time you will establish a reverse tunnel on port 58671 to catch the beacon.
+You will also reference the secondary network interface in your reverse tunnel or else you SSH reverse tunnel will be bound to the primary adapter.

 ### Enumeration
 - Send SANS support mail